pantheon-systems/wp-saml-auth/README.md

 ## Installation ##

-Once you've activated the plugin, and have access to a functioning SAML Identity Provider (IdP), there are a couple of ways WP SAML Auth can be configured.
+Once you've activated the plugin, and have access to a functioning SAML Identity Provider (IdP), there are a couple of ways WP SAML Auth can be configured:

+1. **Settings page in the WordPress backend.** The settings page offers the most common configuration options, but not all.
+It's located at "Settings" -> "WP SAML Auth".
+2. **Code snippet applied with a filter.** The code snippet approach, documented below, allows access to all configuration settings.
+The settings page is disabled entirely when a code snippet is present.

 If you're connecting directly to an existing IdP, you should use the bundled OneLogin SAML library.
-The settings can be configured through the WordPress backend under "Settings" -> "WP SAML Auth".
-Additional explanation of each setting can be found in the code snippet below.
+The necessary and most common settings are available in the WordPress backend.

 If you have more complex authentication needs, then you can also use a SimpleSAMLphp installation running in the same environment.
 These settings are not configurable through the WordPress backend; they'll need to be defined with a filter.
 And, if you have a filter in place, the WordPress backend settings will be removed.

+Additional explanation of each setting can be found in the code snippet below.

 To install SimpleSAMLphp locally for testing purposes, the [Identity Provider QuickStart](https://simplesamlphp.org/docs/stable/simplesamlphp-idp) is a good place to start.
 On Pantheon, the SimpleSAMLphp web directory needs to be symlinked to `~/code/simplesaml` to be properly handled by Nginx.
 [Read the docs](https://pantheon.io/docs/shibboleth-sso/) for more details about configuring SimpleSAMLphp on Pantheon.